LesleyForsyth/FLSIT735/Course 2/Week 4/4-12-https.md

 (source: https://www.instantssl.com/images/https-browsers.png)
 -->

 ** Rolando - those images are both the same and neither are linked up to Git.
 I think the URL is for the second image.
-What's the image for the first?**
+What's the image for the first?** **Fixed!**

 ## Your task